 Being part of the sneaker community has allowed me to make tons of great friends and contacts overseas.
 Before I got married, I sold almost half of my collection to fund my wedding and I got quite a sum of money back.
 I had a lovely wedding, honeymoon and even used the remainder for my home renovation.

 At the peak of your collection, how many pairs of sneakers did you own?

 My highest count was 350 pairs.
 I have never calculated the actual value of my collection because if I do, I will go crazy.
 Sometimes I do wonder how much I’ve actually spent on them.
 It’s easier to track my spendings nowadays because my wife helps me with my accounts.

 I’ve noticed that you have a lot of baby shoes in your collection.
 Are you grooming your child to be a sneakerhead?

 Definitely!
 I used to buy baby shoes too whenever I travel, because the selection of toddler shoes in Singapore is quite small.
 So when I’m overseas, I will buy from FootLocker or NikeTown.
-My son has around 35 pairs of sneakers currently—some are on display, while others he frequently wears.
-There are a few which he can’t fit into right now.
+My son has around 35 pairs of sneakers currently—some are on display, while others he wears frequently.
+There are a few which he can’t fit into anymore.